-- 6.4.1.
+6.4.1.
 EFRA events must be organized in such a way that the sport is well represented to both the spectators and the competitors.
 Enough advertising must be made in the area to draw spectators and to interest the Press in the EFRA event.
-An event website for EC's should be made.
-Live feed of results and probably picture's/ film is advisable. - 6.4.2.
+All event information should be hosted on the EFRA website.
+Live streaming of the event including results is required

+- 6.4.2.
 When sponsors are attracted, they may only be offered advertising space on cars or drivers (shirts or jackets), when the sponsors name does not conflict with any manufacturer of cars, radio equipment, engines (related to the model car sport), present or represented in the race.